 Wise seeks to solve the fee, speed and workflow problems freelancers and businesses have had in doing international business.

 To get started, Wise has a one off cost (based on your country) but there is no recurring monthly fees.
-Wise are available in more that 20 countries for business and lets you send money in 70+ currencies.
+Wise allows you to hold money in over 40 currencies.

 You can add your local bank details (10 currencies) to invoices and send them from templates to get paid like a local.